 Sally Day – MPH, B App Sc (OT)

 Sally is an occupational therapist with clinical experience working in health and aged care.
 Sally has worked in Australia and the UK in acute hospital, rehabilitation and community settings.
 She completed a Master of Public Health at the University of New South Wales.
 She is passionate about supporting people living with dementia and promoting the role that occupational therapists can play in providing comprehensive dementia specific assessment and intervention in the community.
+She is currently undertaking her PhD looking at cultural adaptation of occupational therapy dementia programs.
 Sally was the project manager for the COPE Australia project and was one of the original COPE Master trainers in Australia, adapting the original program to the Australian context and developing COPE Australia training.